-Spring Boot makes it easy to create stand-alone, production-grade Spring-based Applications that you can run.
+Spring Boot helps you to create stand-alone, production-grade Spring-based Applications that you can run.
 We take an opinionated view of the Spring platform and third-party libraries, so that you can get started with minimum fuss.
 Most Spring Boot applications need very little Spring configuration.